Choosing the right size dehumidifier depends on how much moisture is in the air, not just the size of the room.

 If you are between two sizes, choose the larger one.

 In larger homes or open floor plans, a single portable unit may struggle to control humidity evenly.
-In those cases, some homeowners consider whole-house dehumidifiers that connect to existing ductwork.
-These systems are designed for broader coverage but involve higher cost and installation.
+In those cases, some homeowners consider whole-house dehumidifiers connected to existing ductwork.
+These systems cover more area but involve higher cost and installation.